openlawteam/docs/docs/markup-language/README.md

 To create a LargeText variable, add `: LargeText` after the variable name: `[[Variable: LargeText]]`.

+#### Image

+The Image type is used to embed a graphic image as a header or in the body of a template.
+To create an Image variable, add `: Image` after the variable name: `[[Variable: Image]]`.
+The variable will generate a clickable interface in the form to select an image file to upload.
+The user will have the ability to crop the image before it is embedded in the template.
+The interface will also allow the user to further edit or delete the image.

+You can define a default value for an Image variable by including a valid URL that resolves to a GIF, PNG, JPG, BMP, or TIFF image as a parameter when defining the variable.
+For example, `[[Variable: Image("http://www.example.com/header_image.png")]]`.
+In the case of a default value, the image will already be embedded in the template and the interface can be used to crop or delete the image.

 #### YesNo

 The YesNo type is typically used together with "conditional" logic embedded into a template.
 It creates a binary "yes" or "no" question with radio button inputs.
 The value of the input can be used to output text, variables, smart contract calls, and/or trigger a conditional elsewhere in the agreement as explained below in [Conditionals and Decision Branches](#conditionals-and-decision-branches).
 To create a YesNo variable, add `: YesNo` after a variable name followed by the language in quotes that serves as a prompt for the user.
 For example, `[[Variable: YesNo "Have you included the required prompt?"]]`.